Fbw-wd22-e01-Rockstars/Backend/record-shop-project/README.md

+## TASK 07 - AUTHENTICATION

+Our app works well up until now but it’s not secure at all at the moment.
+Anybody can delete another users account using their id, passwords are not hashed so they are easy to be compromised and there is no authentication taking place anywhere.
+We will set up a way to authenticate each call using Json Web Tokens, so each user can manage only information created by them.

+**TODO**

+1. Return a token every time a user is created.
+2. Write a middleware to authenticate all endpoints of our app using the token above.
+3. Hash the password while user creation and login.

 ## TASK 06 - VALIDATION AND SANITIZATION

 In this task we will introduce data validation.
 How we will we know that the format of the email the user inserted is valid?
 Using `express-validator` we will validate our data before we save them in our database.
 If something is not valid, we will return a detailed error message to the user.
 After validation, we will sanitize our data using `express-validator`.
 Validation is about making sure our data are in the right format.
 Sanitzation though is all about making sure the data are also noise-free.
 No extra spaces, no uppercase mixed with lowercase, normalized emails etc.